Omulosi/Sprint-Challenge--Hash-BC/README.md

 Explain in detail the workings of a dynamic array:
 * What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?

+ A dynamic array incorporates automatic resizing and has the following runtime complexities (worst case scenarios assumed):
+  * access - O(1)
+  * add (from the back) - O(n).
+For average case, it's O(1)
+  * remove (from the back) - O(n)
+  * add(from the front) - O(n)
+  * remove(from the front) - O(n)

 * What is the worse case scenario if you try to extend the storage size of a dynamic array?

+Worst case scenario is O(n).

 Explain how a blockchain is structured.
 What are the blocks, what is the chain?
 How is the data organized?

+A blockchain is a data structure for sharing a ledger of transactions that is universally agreed upon.
+No one entity owns the chain.
+The blockchain consists of blocks which are individual links in the chain.

+Each block contains an index number, a timestamp, list of transactions, proof used to mine the block, and a cryptographic hash of the previous block.
+The data for each block includes a hash of the previous block, hence if a transaction is modified, it will change the hash of that block and so on.

+The hash is the critical part that links the blocks together into a chain that cannot be modified without corrupting the rest of the chain.

 Explain how proof of work functions.
 How does it operate.
 How does this protect the chain from attack.
 What kind of attack is possible?

+Proof of work is a problem that is arbitrarly difficult to solve. since a chain requires a solution that uses the hash of the previous block plus a  new value, work cannot start ahead of time and cannot be reused.
+The degree of difficulty of computing a new solution can be tuned to allow a consistent discovery of proofs regardless of total effort spent.
+This protects the blockchain by making it very difficult to generate a new block to add to the chain.

 ## Project Set Up